15. DOG ENDS

 The Plastic Church

-However, one hunt saboteur was made of sterner stuff, well actually a more modern material.
-J V Fockinbridge of Northampton designed the world’s first plastic church with the intention of using it’s lightweight, portable construction and an app that enabled him to track particular hunts, to follow them with his church on wheels and provide sanctuary within on a more permanent basis for the prey about to be devoured.
+Hunt Saboteur J V Fockinbridge of Northampton designed the world’s first plastic church with the intention of using it’s lightweight, portable construction to follow particular hunts with his church on wheels and provide sanctuary within for the prey about to be devoured.

 Fockinbridge is convinced his new age church has many benefits.

-‘We never get thefts of lead from the church roof,’ he explained, ‘and our stained plastic windows are never susceptible to being smashed by an errant football or a brick hurled by someone who thinks the story of the Virgin Mary is a load of bollox.’
+‘We never get thefts of lead from the church roof,’ he explained, ‘and our stained plastic windows are never susceptible to being smashed by an errant football or a stray brick.’

-Fockinbridge admits that it gets him a little bit down that parishioners of the more conventional bricks and mortar churches call his followers the disparaging term “plastics”.
+Fockinbridge admits that it gets him down that parishioners of more conventional bricks and mortar churches call his followers the disparaging term “plastics”.

 ‘But our bell being made of that more modern and adaptable material is much quieter on the ear,’ he added.
-‘I’m convinced that had Quasimodo been gifted with one in Notre Dame all those years ago he wouldn’t have succumbed to deafness.’
+‘I’m convinced that had Quasimodo been gifted with one in Notre Dame he wouldn’t have succumbed to deafness.’

 His own choirmaster Mr Henry Visconte was not so enamoured as the inventor of the building in which he now does his thing.